davisking/dlib/tools/imglab/README.txt

-imglab is a simple graphical tool for annotating images with object bounding boxes.
+imglab is a simple graphical tool for annotating images with object bounding boxes and optionally their part locations.
 Generally, you use it when you want to train an object detector (e.g. a face detector) since it allows you to easily create the needed training dataset.

 You can compile imglab with the following commands:
     cd dclib/tools/imglab